london marathon

 Athletics

-The London Marathon celebrates its 44th edition this April.
-Another stellar line-up featuring the world’s greatest marathon runners are set to take part in this iconic race that first took place in 1981.
+The London Marathon celebrates its 45th edition this April.
+A stellar line-up featuring the world’s greatest marathon runners are set to take part in this iconic race that first took place in 1981.

 Some 50,000 participants will run from Blackheath to The Mall in the traditional mass-participation London Marathon taking in famous landmarks such as Buckingham Palace and Tower Bridge.
 Included in the field will be the best athletes in the world competing in the elite wheelchair races, the para marathon championships, elite women’s race and elite men’s race.

-👀 Read on for spectator information and the 2024 ‘Ones to Watch’!
+👀 Read on for spectator information, the 2025 ‘Ones to Watch’ and a review of the 2024 race!

 SPECTATING ESSENTIALS